JohnWalsh36/John-Walsh-Master-s-Thesis/README.md

 - The Directory "Workbooks" Contains the Relevant Source Code and Demos of the Algorithm for Different Parameters

 ## 📂 Project Structure
-├── Documents/  # PDF of Master's
+├── Documents/  PDF of Master's
-└── Workbooks/  # Jupyter Notebooks (100% of code)
+└── Workbooks/  Jupyter Notebooks (100% of code)
+        └── Demos/   Contains Relevant Demos of the Algorithm for Various Different Values of N and k.